oren/oren.github.io/articles/good-strategy/README.md

 A strategy have 3 components:
 * Diagnosis - what's the nature of the problem?
 * Guiding Policies - our basic approach to solve the problem.
-* Actions - implementation details of the policies.
+* Coherent Actions - implementation details of the policies.

 ## 2. What is a good strategy?
 Two aspects of a good strategy: